Transforming Humanitarian Energy Access

 Product Three – Revenue sharing repayable grant:

-This product is intended to support initiatives which are already generating revenue, enabling the applicant to expand their operations and make grant repayments in proportion to the revenues generated.
+This product supports initiatives which are already generating revenue, enabling the applicant to expand their operations and make grant repayments in proportion to the revenues generated.
 No interest will be charged on the grant, and after six months, 2.5% of original grant capital will be forgiven for each quarter that the applicant meets pre-agreed impact targets.

 Overheads up to a maximum of 20% will be permitted within the overall grant amount.